 Q: I am planning on living at an affiliate or Greek Row during my second year.
-What kind of documentation do I need to provide to Campus Housing?
+What kind of documentation do I need to provide to University Housing?

 A: If you decide to live at an affiliate or on Greek Row at Unity Place, no further action is needed.
 Our department will coordinate directly with our partners to obtain that information.

 Q: Can I participate in the Honors program without joining the Honors LLC?